 Some of its mechanics just work against itself.
 It would have been better as a survival sandbox, tossing away its linear nature.
 The time gating, lack of randomness and permadeath just don’t work well in those circumstances.
 It is still worth experiencing though, especially if you like Lovecraft stuff, pick it up on sale.

 You might also enjoy my review of Drake Hollow.
+If you enjoy this content, consider supporting it via my Creator Store or Kofi page!

 - Great Atmosphere and setting.